 We are centrally located in western Massachusetts, close to both I-91 and Route 2.
 For those arriving by car, we will send directions with a welcome letter roughly one week ahead of the program.
 (Directions are also available here.)

 Please let us know if you’d be interested in carpooling.
-The nearest Amtrak train stations are in Amherst and Springfield (MA).
-Amherst is about 30 minutes away, Springfield is about 40 minutes.
+The nearest Amtrak train stations are in Greenfield and Springfield (MA).
 Vermont Transit and Peter Pan bus lines stop in Greenfield, which is 10 minutes away.
 Please contact us to see if we can arrange a ride from these stations.
 The nearest airport is Bradley International, just north of Hartford (CT).
 It is about an hour’s drive from Woolman Hill.

 ROOM & BOARD

 We provide simple shared-room lodging in the main building.
 We also have three rustic dorm-style cabins with woodstoves, electricity and outhouses (and bathrooms available in the main building).
 Please indicate on your registration form which type of lodging you prefer, if you need to be housed on the ground floor, close to a bathroom, or have a particular preference of rooms.
 We will do our best to accommodate your requests, though we cannot guarantee a specific housing assignment.
 There are also hotels and B&Bs nearby (see here).

 We serve nourishing, primarily vegetarian, home-cooked meals and always offer a vegetarian option.
 Please let us know if you have dietary restrictions.
 The community building at each retreat includes the joyful sharing of meal chores and clean-up.